CBS paid Eliza Dushku $9.5 million after she accused "Bull" star Michael Weatherly of harassment

 The Times said when Dushku appeared on "Bull" last year, there were "well-developed plans" to make her a full-time cast member, but those plans allegedly ended after she came forward with allegations against the show's star.

-Dushku played a lawyer alongside Weatherly for just three episodes in Season 1.
+Dushku played a lawyer alongside Weatherly for just three episodes in season one.
 According to a draft report from lawyers hired by CBS' board to investigate the company's culture and sexual misconduct allegations and reviewed by the Times, Dushku was written off the show within days of confronting Weatherly about behavior that made her uncomfortable.
-Among the allegations: he told "a rape joke," and said in "front of the cast and crew" that he "would bend her over his leg and spank her."
+Among the allegations: he told "a rape joke" and said in "front of the cast and crew" he "would bend her over his leg and spank her."

 In another alleged incident on set, Dushku held up three fingers during a scene.
 She allegedly told investigators, Weatherly suggested she wanted a threesome with him and another male cast member.